jadrouil/tuna-lang/DOCUMENTATION.md

 }

 some_user func foo() {
-    'within this scope, user the instance of some_user can be accessed by ' 'the keyword "caller":'
+    'within this scope, the instance of some_user can be accessed by ' 'the keyword "caller":'
     caller.name
 }